Sam Brownback: Governor of Kansas (2011–2018)

+Elections

-2010 gubernatorial campaign
+2010 gubernatorial election

 In 2008, Brownback acknowledged he was considering running for governor in 2010.
 In January 2009, Brownback officially filed the paperwork to run for governor.

 His principal Senate-career campaign donors, the Koch brothers (and their Koch Industries), again backed Brownback's campaign.

 Polling agency Rasmussen Reports found that Brownback led his then-likely Democratic opponent, Tom Holland, by 31 points in May 2010.

-On June 1, 2010, Brownback named Kansas state Senator Jeff Colyer as his running mate.
+On June 1, 2010, Brownback named Kansas state senator Jeff Colyer as his running mate.

-On November 2, 2010, Brownback won over Holland with 63.3% of the vote, replacing Governor Mark Parkinson, who was sworn in after former Governor Kathleen Sebelius resigned from her position and accepted the appointment to US Secretary of Health and Human Services in 2009.
+On November 2, 2010, Brownback defeated Holland, by 260,594 votes.
+He succeeded Governor Mark Parkinson, who was sworn in after former governor Kathleen Sebelius resigned from her position and became U.S. Secretary of Health and Human Services in 2009.